ras-drive/ras-drive/README.md

 - 👋 Hi, I’m @ras-drive
 - 👀 I’m interested in Linux, C++, Steam Proton, and Java
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Java algorithms
-- 💞️ I’m looking to collaborate on C++ Desktop application projects
+- 💞️ I’m looking to collaborate on Java Desktop application projects
 - 📫 You can reach me at rasdrive4165@protonmail.com

 <!---